 - Hello: Establishes and maintains neighbor relationships.

-- DBD (Database Description): Summary of the LSDB.
+- DBD (Database Description): Summary of the LSDB to ensure databases are synchronized.

-- LSR (Link State Request): Request for specific link-state records.
+- LSR (Link State Request): Request for specific link-state records from a neighbor.

 - LSU (Link State Update): Sends the requested link-state records.